ligato/docs/docs/plugins/vpp-plugins.md

 This section describes the VPP agent plugins.
 The information provided for each plugin includes:

 - Short description.
-- Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and conf file if available.
+- Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the `models.go` file defining the model, and conf file if available.
 - Configuration programming examples, if available, using an etcd data store, REST and gPRC.

 ---